Core Rendering Engines & Tradeoffs

 if (delta < BUDGET_MS) {

-// perf: Yield remaining budget to compositor to prevent main-thread starvation
+// PERF: yield the remaining budget to the compositor to prevent main-thread starvation

 requestAnimationFrame(renderLoop);